New folding boxboard (FBB) production line

-Announced in December 2014, the €170m ($192.49m) expansion was the final step in transforming Metsa Board into a complete paperboard company.
+Metsa Board’s €170m ($192.49m) expansion marked the final step in transforming the company into a complete paperboard firm.

-The standard paper production at the Husum mill is planned to be ceased completely by the end of 2017, which will result in ceasing approximately 600,000t of annual paper production.
+The standard paper production at the Husum mill was ceased completely at the end of 2017, which resulted in the termination of approximately 600,000t of paper production annually.

 Details of the new folding boxboard production line at Humsum mill

-The machine utilises the chemical pulp produced at the site and that produced at Kaskinen mill in Finland (starting from 2016) to produce folding boxboard grades in a basis weight range between 185g/m² and 350g/m², at a design speed of 1,000m/min.
+The machine utilises the chemical pulp produced at the site, as well as pulp produced at Kaskinen mill in Finland (starting from 2016), which is used to manufacture folding boxboard grades in a basis weight range between 185g/m² and 350g/m² at a design speed of 1,000m/min.

-Valmet Corporation, a Finnish developer and supplier of technologies and automation systems to the pulp, paper and energy industries, supplied the new folding boxboard production line for the Husum mill.
-The €60m ($74m) contract was awarded in December 2014.
+Valmet Corporation, a Finnish developer and supplier of technologies and automation systems to the pulp, paper and energy industries, supplied the new folding boxboard production line for the Husum mill as part of a €60m ($74m) contract awarded in December 2014.

 The company planned to increase its boxboard production and simultaneously reduce its exposure in paper business in order to achieve continuous profitable growth.

-Following an extensive planning, Metsa came up with a cost-effective alternative to increase the production capacity, which was to add a new folding boxboard production line to its existing mill in Husum.
+Following an extensive planning phase, Metsa came up with a cost-effective alternative method of increasing the production capacity, which was to add a new folding boxboard production line to its existing mill in Husum.

-Being the company’s biggest production facility, the Husum mill was considered for the expansion as it is an integrated facility with a large two-line pulp mill, state-of-the-art paperboard coating equipment, an efficient power plant, and its own harbour.
+The Husum mill is the company’s largest production site and was considered for the expansion as it is an integrated facility with a large two-line pulp mill, state-of-the-art paperboard coating equipment, an efficient power plant and its own harbour.

 The new production line also strengthens the company’s market leadership in fresh forest fibre paperboards.